 God chased man out of the garden and would not allow him access to the tree of life.
 When this happened, man was placed on probation – God had yet to declare man as lost.
 This period of probation would last from when man was evicted from paradise to the cross – God would continue to test man’s responsibility, looking for obedience to His will from the creature.

 Fast forward to the time of the nation of Israel being delivered out of Egypt.
-I refer to this as the beginning of the Jewish dispensation – a period of time when God, in some measure, acknowledges Israel as His people and as a chosen nation unto Himself.
+I refer to this as the beginning of the Jewish dispensation – a period of time when God, in some measure, acknowledges Israel as His people and as a chosen nation unto Himself; a time in which God recognizes His calling of the Jewish people.
 This encompasses the time from Israel being redeemed out of Egypt to the presentation of Messiah to the nation.
-It includes all God’s ways and dealings with this people.
+It includes all God’s ways and dealings in the past with the Jewish people.

 The Jewish dispensation looks something like this: Israel is delivered through the Red Sea on dry ground and brought on eagle’s wings to Mt.
 Sinai.
 The law was given to them, along with priesthood and tabernacle.
 The glory and presence of Jehovah would dwell in their midst.
 They would be brought into the land, and have judges, prophets, and kings.
 Under God’s direction their worship would transition from a tabernacle to a glorious temple.
 The nation would be divided into two houses and kingdoms – Israel in the north with ten tribes; Judah in the south with two.
-By the Assyrian God would scatter the northern kingdom into the world.
+By the Assyrian, God would scatter the northern kingdom into the world.
 By the Babylonian, God would allow a remnant of the southern kingdom to be led away captive.
 Jerusalem and the temple would be destroyed and the Gentiles are given world power and dominion.
 Eventually God would orchestrate the return to the city of an even smaller remnant of Judah.
 They rebuild the city walls and temple, and begin again the animal sacrifices of the law.
 Malachi prophesies that Elijah will be sent before the great and terrible day of the Lord, and the word of God falls silent, the revelation stops (Mal.4:5).
-The stage is set for the presentation of Messiah.
+The stage is set for the presentation of Messiah, the long-ago promised Son of David, who would be Savior and Deliverer of Israel, as well as their eternal King sitting on David’s throne.

 The Baptist shows up as the voice of one crying in the wilderness: “Prepare the way of Jehovah, make His paths straight.”
 (Matt.
-3:1-3) For those of faith and associated with the Jewish remnant, the baptist is Elijah (Matt.
+3:1-3) For those of faith and associated with the Jewish remnant, the Baptist is Elijah (Matt.
 11:7-15).
 Messiah is presented to Israel (Luke 4:17-21), but He is soon rejected (Luke 4:22-29).
 Israel would not have Him as King (John 19:14-22).
 They crucified Him and put Him to death.
 The Spirit would later testify to Israel of a risen Messiah, but the leaders and nation would reject this as well (Acts 7:51).
 God fully sets Israel aside and turns to the Gentiles.
 Soon after, God would bring in the Roman army and destroy the city and temple a second time (Luke 21:5-6).
-This brought a certain end to the Jewish dispensation.
+This brought a certain suspension to the Jewish dispensation (it has seven years off in the future yet to elapse for its complete fulfillment).
 The Jews were either killed with the sword or led away captive into all nations (Luke 21:20-24).
 The practice of the law, and for that matter, the practice of Judaism, was unceremoniously ended by these historical events.

 The Jewish dispensation involved many different things in the ways of God toward Israel.
 It ranged from deliverance through judgments out of Egypt to Emmanuel coming in goodness and grace.
 Yet the common element that defines this dispensation, running the entire time from beginning to end, is man on probation and God testing Israel in the principle of human responsibility.
 It is God testing man in Adam, now as a fallen sinner.
 It is God testing man in the flesh, looking for the fruit of obedience.
 As chosen by God, Israel was highly favored above all other nations on the face of the earth.
 As God’s choice they would serve as the test case representing all mankind.